BURUGURAHUL/Stanford-Robotic-Arm/README.md

 - `package-lock.json` - Dependency lock file.
 - `package.json` - Node.js package file.

-### /Stanfordfinal.ipynb
+### /stanford-rbtoolbox.ipynb
-Jupyter Notebook with the final implementation and analysis of the Stanford manipulator.
+Jupyter Notebook with the implementation and analysis of the Stanford manipulator using Robotics Toolbox on Python.

 ## 🛠️ Usage